oxoagency/background-video-fixer/README.md

 .background-video-fix

 On devices with low battery (it hides the button and all) but the moment you click/touch your device it starts playing ^_^

+P.S: Only tested with Self-Hosted and a video uploaded to Cloudinary (or other that provides a direct url to the video file (e.g: https://example.com/uploads/sample.mp4.
+To be tested with other providers.